 - Institutional Support: It is important for candidates to examine the feasibility of serving as editor in light of the resources provided by the publisher, the section, and the home university.
 We request a preliminary letter of support from a dean or other appropriate institutional official.
 This letter must be included for the application to be considered.

 - CVs for all potential editors (and if applicable associate editors).

 For questions and further information about the application process, please contact: Mary Campbell, Chair of SREM Publications committee, firstname.lastname@example.org.
 We encourage anyone who is considering an application and wants to discuss ideas or ask questions about any topic, including the resources necessary to support the journal, to get in touch.
 The SREM bylaws are available here.

-The application packet should be no more than five (5) pages (excluding CVs), and must be received by March 1, 2019.
+A brief note indicating interest in applying should be sent to email@example.com by June 1, 2019.
+The application packet should be no more than five (5) pages (excluding CVs), and must be received by July 1, 2019.